WrathChaos/react-native-bottom-menu/README.md

 ## Expo Compatibility

-Dynamic Search Bar is usable with Expo.
+Bottom Menu is usable with Expo.
 You just need to add a peer dependency:

 ```
 "react-native-dynamic-vector-icons": "WrathChaos/react-native-dynamic-vector-icons#expo"